UCSCRocketry/blaze-electrical/documentation/electrical.md

 # Electrical
 ## Summary of Boards
 GPS
-- GPS Module with antenna that can interface with Picofusion sensor fusion
+- GPS Module with antenna that can interface with sensor fusion
 - TODO: Spec antenna

 IMU